 - Indexing statistics

-- Index configuration Im/Export
+- Index configuration import or export

 - Reduced Lucene related repository growth for an overall improved system performance